Jacob-Westergren/Jacob-Westergren.github.io/index.md

 ### Sign Language Reconstruction
 <p>
   Built a Vector Quantized Variational Auto-Encoder (VQ-VAE) to encode sign language gestures into latent vectors for reconstruction, with the goal of exploring the potential existence and usage of building blocks in sign language.
-While the model effectively clustered gestures and reconstructed them, it struggled to capture subtle finger movements, particularly when the hands were positioned flat towards the ground.
-In such cases, the camera failed to detect keypoints, as the angle made it difficult to observe the fine details of hand posture.
-In contrast, when the hands were up and facing the camera, keypoints were clearly visible, allowing for more accurate reconstruction.
+While the model effectively codenize gestures and reconstructed them using these building blocks, it struggled to capture subtle finger movements.
+This was particularly the case when the hands were positioned in such a way that keypoints could not be detected, showing the need for more camera angles for proper keypoint extraction.
 </p>
 <ul>
   <li><b>Dataset:</b> RWTH Phoenix dataset</li>